Which Supplements are Best for Supporting the Immune System?

 Vitamin C - Reduces Cold Duration, Severity and Incidence for Athletes

 Vitamin C is arguably the supplement that springs to mind for the general public if asked for a nutrient that could help with immunity.
-Vitamin C plays a key role in the production of immune cells and is often used in hospital environments to help support patients’ immunity, including being used in China among coronavirus patients.
+Vitamin C plays a key role in the production of immune cells and is often used in hospital environments to help support patients’ immunity.

 A meta-analysis of 29 studies investigated the use of over 200mg per day of vitamin C in preventing and treating the common cold.
 They noted that while the ingestion of vitamin C did not reduce the incidence of those falling ill, it did reduce the time to recovery in a way that was both modest and consistent.
 However, in situations where the study participants were exposed to extreme physical stress (high levels of exercise), vitamin C halved the risk of developing the common cold.
 In other words, for those engaging in regular, intensive bouts of exercise, vitamin C would be a particularly appropriate supplement to use on a daily basis as it not only reduces the duration of having a cold but also helps ensure you are less likely to catch them.